Skip to content

 About the Government’s prioritisation: Migration and integration

 Extensive immigration in recent years has caused major strains on our society.
 Integration problems now impact most policy areas.
 For this reason, the Government is overhauling migration and integration policy to create better conditions for successful integration.
 Sweden offers fantastic opportunities and conditions for everyone to succeed.
 What is important is not where you come from, but rather the will to be part of Swedish communities and what you are working towards.
 Swedish communities are held together by the Swedish language, self-sufficiency, the rights and duties associated with citizenship, and respect for Swedish rules, norms and values.
 Those who come to Sweden must respect our democratic values and live honourably.
 The expectations and requirements for becoming part of Swedish society must be made clearer and stricter to preserve our open and free society.
 Those who do not wish to become part of this community should not come to Sweden.
+If you commit an offence, you lose the right to live in Sweden.

 An orderly migration policy